-PreneurCast is a weekly podcast for entrepreneurs by entrepreneurs.
+PreneurCast is a marketing + business podcast.
 Author and marketer Pete Williams and digital media producer Dom Goucher discuss entrepreneurship, business, internet marketing and productivity.

 This week, Pete talks to Oren Klaff, author of Pitch Anything, a book he and Dom highly recommend to any business owner or entrepreneur.